-FIGURE 15-2610-D: PROJECTING SIGNS
+FIGURE 15-2214-D: PROJECTING SIGNS

 - E. Wall Signs.
 Wall signs are subject to the following standards: - 1.
 Maximum Number.
 One per building frontage or tenant space plus one building identification sign per building frontage located on the uppermost story of a building with four or more stories. - 2.
 Maximum Sign Area Per Sign.
-10 percent of the wall area. - 3.
+24 square feet.
+For buildings with more than 1,000 square feet of wall area, five percent of the wall area or 100 feet, whichever is less. - 3.
 Height Limit.
-The top of wall Signs shall be no higher than the following: - a.
-Downtown Districts.
-Wall Signs shall not be located closer than 12 inches to the eve or parapet. - b.
-Other Districts, Buildings Which Include Residential Uses: 20 feet or the height of the wall of the building to which the sign is attached, whichever is lower.
-Building identification signs located on the uppermost story of a building shall be no higher than the wall of the building to which the sign is attached. - c.
-Other Districts, Buildings Which Do Not Include Residential Uses: The height of the wall of the building to which the sign is attached - 4.
+20 feet or the height of the wall of the building to which the sign is attached, whichever is lower.
+Building identification signs located on the uppermost story of a building shall be no higher than the wall of the building to which the sign is attached. - 4.
 Projection Allowed.
-Wall signs shall not extend more than 12 inches beyond the face of the wall to which they are attached. - 5.
-Placement. - a.
-No wall sign may cover, wholly or partially, any wall opening. - b.
-Wall signs shall not occupy more than 80 percent of any architectural element that they occupy (frieze, pilaster, etc.). - c.
-Buildings within Downtown Districts.
-Wall Signs shall not be located closer than 24 inches from openings or the edge of the building façade. - 6.
-Orientation.
+Wall signs shall not extend more than four inches beyond the face of the wall to which they are attached. - 5.
+Placement.
+No wall sign may cover, wholly or partially, any wall opening.

+6. Orientation.
 Unless a different orientation is specifically authorized, each wall-mounted sign shall be placed flat against the wall of the building.